The Roth IRA: What It Is and How It Works

 Technically, you can withdraw from your Roth IRA anytime.
-However, depending on when and how you do so, you will face no taxes, some taxes or even an additional tax penalty.
+However, depending on when and how you do so, you will face some taxes or even an additional tax penalty.

 In general, the owner of the account may not withdraw funds before age 59 1/2 without facing a 10% tax penalty on his or her disbursement.
 Because this is a steep penalty, it is generally inadvisable to take early withdrawals.
-That being said, in a true financial crisis it may be worth doing.
+With this said, in a true financial crisis it may be worth doing.

 Other Features of Note

 One great thing about the Roth IRA is that you can contribute at any age.
 The only requirement is that you earned income during that year.
-And you can hold on to the account indefinitely as there are no required minimum distributions (RMDs) – unlike a 401(k) or traditional IRA.
+And you can hold on to the account indefinitely as there are no required minimum distributions (RMDs).

 There are several different ways you can fund the account.
-These include regular contributions (that must be made in cash or checks), spousal IRA contributions, rollovers and conversions.
+These include regular contributions (made in cash or checks), spousal IRA contributions, rollovers and conversions.

 Once you fund the account, there are a variety of different investments that you can buy, including…

 - Individual stocks

 - Money market funds

 Of course, the riskier the asset class, the higher the returns you have the potential to reap.
 Particularly during your younger years, it’s usually good to fund your account largely with stocks.
 In addition to mutual funds or ETFs that invest in stocks.
 As you get closer to retirement, it often makes sense to shift into the less risky assets like corporate bonds or treasuries.